JuliaAI/LearnAPI.jl/docs/src/common_implementation_patterns.md

 implementations fall into one (or more) of the following informally understood patterns or "tasks":

-- [Classifiers](@ref): Supervised learners for categorical targets
+- [Classification](@ref): Supervised learners for categorical targets

-- [Regressors](@ref): Supervised learners for continuous targets
+- [Regression](@ref): Supervised learners for continuous targets

 - [Iterative Algorithms](@ref)

 - [Incremental Algorithms](@ref)

-- [Static Transformers](@ref): Transformations that do not learn but which have hyperparameters and/or deliver ancillary information about the transformation
+- [Static Algorithms](@ref): Algorithms that do not learn, in the sense they must be re-executed for each new data set (do not generalize), but which have hyperparameters and/or deliver ancillary information about the computation.

 - [Dimension Reduction](@ref): Transformers that learn to reduce feature space dimension